May 5, 2019

 While Peninsula Hot Springs has long been associated with geothermal bathing, we now have a ‘Fire and Ice’ area comprising two 30-person saunas; a large cold plunge pool; an ice cave and deep freeze; thermal mineral showers and our most breathtaking feature: a four-degree Celsius ice plunge pool.

 You can now book our ‘Fire, Ice and Bathe’ package and discover the wonders of contrast therapy for yourself while one of our expert wellness hosts guides you through the practice and benefits behind this ancient therapy.

-Here are just some of the health benefits of moving between hot and cold temperatures:
+benefits of moving between hot and cold temperatures

 Heat has long been used to ease inflamed joints and tired muscles by increasing blood flow, which helps deliver reparative nutrients such as glucose and oxygen to the tissues.

 Cold therapy, meanwhile, helps reduce acute pain by slowing circulation and reducing nerve pain.

 “When you hop into cold, the blood rushes towards the core of the body,” explains Peninsula Hot Springs Wellness Director, Brook Ramage.
 “So you get this flushing through the vital organs of the body – starting with the extremities.”